 The men participating in the study said the technique improved their quality of life by an average of 60 percent.

 More than 250,000 people in the United States live with a spinal cord injury.
-Of those, 80 percent lose the ability to urinate voluntarily.
+Of those,

 Bladder dysfunction can lead to urinary tract infections, incontinence, renal impairment, kidney stones, and an overall poor quality of life.